blessdyb/beendless.github.io/source/_posts/Multi-Stage Golang Docker Image.md

 ---
-title: Multi-Stage Golang Docker Image
+title: Multi-Stage Golang Docker Image Build and Kubernetes Deployment
 date: 2021-10-19 11:15:24
 categories: CS
 tags:
     - Golang
     - Docker
+    - Kubernetes
 ---

 If we have a tiny web service which return the host name as below.
 We can use golang image and build the executable package, then move it into a basic linux container like alpine.